AlfredSimpson/A02/README.md

 - Webstorm
     - What is Webstorm?
+    - Downloading Webstorm
+    - Installing Webstorm
     - Creating a project in Webstorm
+    - Creating a new file (or two)
 - Git
     - What is Git?
     - Why use Git?
+    - Installing Git
 - GitHub
     - What is GitHub?
     - How is it different from Git?